galasa-dev/galasa.dev/src/markdown-pages/doc_root.md

 ---
 path: "/docs"
-title: "Downloading and installing"
+title: "Installing options"
 ---

-There are a few options available for downloading and installing Galasa.
-Prerequisites vary, depending on the options that are chosen.
+There are a few options available when installing Galasa.
+Prerequisites vary, depending on the option that is chosen.

-## Download and Install options

-You can download Galasa as a binary of the Galasa CLI tool from the GitHub `cli` repository, or as an Eclipse plug-in, which can be downloaded either directly from an external update site, or as a zip file (zipped distribution).
+You can install Galasa for using in the command-line, for using Eclipse, or for sharing with your department (using the Galasa zipped distribution).

-The Galasa binary that is stored in the `cli` repository is installed by using the Galasa command line (Galasa CLI).
-The benefit of using the command-line to install Galasa is that much of the configuration set-up that is required is done for you automatically by scripts, so there is less manual intervention needed.
-You can then import the configuration into an IDE of your choice.
+There are benefits of installing Galasa for using in the command-line.
+Much of the configuration set-up that is required is done for you automatically by scripts, so less manual intervention is needed.
+You can then import the configuration into an IDE of your choice, rather than having to use Eclipse.

-If you are using only Eclipse for your IDE, you might choose to download the Galasa Eclipse plug-in directly from the external update site or as a zipped distribution.
-Users without restricted internet access who want to use open-source Galasa, can install the Galasa Eclipse plug-in directly.
-The zipped distribution of Galasa allows users who do not have access to Maven Central, Eclipse Marketplace and Docker Hub from their company network to use Galasa.
+If you are using only Eclipse for your IDE, do not have restricted internet access and want to use open-source Galasa you might choose to install the Galasa Eclipse plug-in directly from the external update site for using in Eclipse.

+If you do not have access to Maven Central, Eclipse Marketplace, and Docker Hub from your company network, you can use the Galasa zipped distribution.

 ## Next steps

-Once you have decided on your download and install options, take a look at the [Prerequisites](../markdown-pages/docs/prerequisites) documentation to find out what software you need to install.
+If you are installing Galasa for using in the command-line, following the instructions in [Getting started using the CLI](/docs/cli-command-reference/cli-command-reference) documentation.

-You can then choose to view either the [Getting started using the CLI](/docs/cli-command-reference/cli-command-reference) documentation or the [Getting started using Eclipse](/docs/getting-started) documentation.
+If you are installing Galasa for using in the Eclipse, or if you are installing the zipped distribution of Galasa, follow the instructions in the [Getting started using Eclipse](/docs/getting-started) documentation.

+To find out about the architecture of Galasa and some of its key components, take a look at the [Galasa architecture](/docs/architecture) documentation.